 Keep reading to learn about the attractiveness of Latin America in addition to the 3 minimum statutory requirements that all companies must meet when operating in Latin America.

-Latin America – A Diverse Jurisdiction Full of Commercial Opportunities
+What are the Legal Entity Statutory Requirements in Latin America?
+A Diverse Jurisdiction Full of Commercial Opportunities

 As mentioned, Latin America as a whole has transformed itself.
 The growth of business opportunities is multifaceted, but there are a number of key contributors to the economic growth in the region, which include: